President of Bulgaria: Restrictions

-The president is banned from also being a member of the National Assembly, as well taking on any other government, public or private offices for the duration of his term.
+The president is barred from being a member of the National Assembly, as well as holding any other government, public or private offices for the duration of their term.
 The president is also constitutionally forbidden from being involved in a leadership position of a political party while in office.
-In practice, despite the fact that most candidates for president are elected from a political party's list and despite the fact that the Constitution doesn't forbid the president from being an ordinary member of a political party, it is widely expected in Bulgarian society that the president be above politics.
-For this reason, the president-elect is expected to give up any membership in a political party.
+The president is however allowed to be a member of a political party.

 Powers and privileges

 The president of Bulgaria has a number of functions and powers that are regulated in Chapter 4 of the 1991 Constitution of Bulgaria.
-The president is elected directly by a popular vote for a period of five years which is renewable.